Welcome to CyberLink Member Zone

 Apple Photos Mac Yes Keyword tagging, geo-tagging, and facial recognition. camera model, exposure settings, tags, location stored on each photo Red-eye remover No Already installed on Mac

-Skylum Luminar AI Windows, Mac Yes Catalog workspace with Single Image Edits, Recently Added and Recently Deleted folders, manually added albums Body, Iris, Face, and Skin AI tools No Download
+Skylum Luminar Neo Windows, Mac Yes Catalog workspace with Single Image Edits, Recently Added and Recently Deleted folders, manually added albums Body, Iris, Face, and Skin AI tools No Download

 Exposure X7 Windows, Mac Yes No catalogs, but smart collections populated by given criteria Remove red-eye, whiten teeth, soften skin, enhance iris, spot heal tool No Download